Writing a will, estate planning and financial documents: DIY or pro

 Another task that doesn't require professional help is simply getting your affairs in (literal) order.
 Make sure to have all your account information — including usernames and passwords — in a secure spot known to your estate executor or family.
 You should also prepare a user manual for your executor or trustee outlining the steps necessary to carry out your final wishes.

-Paying for pro help has benefits
+Paying for professional help has benefits

 It is an investment to pay a financial or legal advisor, but it's not just an investment in paperwork.
 You're paying for a professional's expert advice and for them to see and correct mistakes based on their experience and knowledge.
 In the end, that help could save you both money and heartache.
 If you have complicated finances, exact wishes or if you just feel unsure about what you're doing, hiring a professional is an investment in you and your loved ones.